-This loss is a result of the translation of the Corporation's Canadian dollar denominated balances as at June 30, 2019, primarily on the Convertible Note and the Convertible Note Derivative.
-Foreign exchange losses have increased from the comparative three and six-months ended 2018 due to the change in the value of the Canadian dollar compared to the US dollar.
+This loss is a result of the translation of the Corporation's Canadian dollar denominated balances as at September 30, 2019, primarily on the Convertible Notes and the Convertible Note Derivative.
+Foreign exchange losses have decreased from the comparative three months ended 2018 and increased from the comparative nine months ended 2018 due to the change in the value of the Canadian dollar compared to the US dollar.